14 days to withdraw

 Attention: You do not have a right of withdrawal for financial services whose "price depends on fluctuations in the financial market that are likely to occur during the period of withdrawal" or whose "terms have been fully respected by both parties" (e.g. you cannot withdraw from travel insurance if you have already travelled).

-You benefit from a right of withdrawal on products on sale, second-hand or out of stock, provided that it is a remote or off-store purchase.
+You benefit from a right of withdrawal even with products on sale, second-hand or out of stock, provided that it is a remote or off-store purchase.
 For sales in shops, ask the shop owner.
 More information on sales.

-Good to know: For purchases during sales, if something is wrong with the item you purchased and this wasn't visible at the time of purchase, you benefit from a legal guarantee of conformity.
+Good to know: Even for purchases of goods on sale, if something is wrong with the item you received that was not clearly visible at the time of purchase, you benefit from a legal guarantee of conformity.

 How long is the withdrawal period?

 Throughout the EU, you normally have a minimum of 14 days to change your mind about your purchase.
-You seller can offer a longer period but not a shorter one (otherwise it is an unfair term)
+Your seller can offer a longer period but not a shorter one (otherwise it is an unfair term).

-This period is extended by 1 year from the expiry of the initial 14-day period, if you have not been informed of the right of withdrawal by your seller.
-If in the meantime, if the seller informs you of your right, the period expires 14 days after the day on which you finally received the information.
+This period is extended by 1 year from the expiry of the initial 14-day period if you have not been informed of the right to withdrawal by your seller.
+In the meantime, if the seller informs you of your right to withdrawal, the period expires 14 days following the notice.

 • of the delivery of the goods;